Boadzie/ML-App-Registry/README.md

 # Machine Learning App Registry

-### A streamlit web app with 3 machine Learning application
+## A streamlit web app with 3 machine Learning applications

 ### Instructions for Use